Coloquinte/sleekit/README.md

 ### Minor tricks

+Other tricks yield smaller but useful improvements:
-We obtain a small improvement by modifying the ordering used for the GPTQ algorithm in weight optimization.
-GPTQ uses the weights on the diagonal of the matrix, but multiplying them by the sum of squares of the quantization error (without correction) yields a small but significant improvement.
+* Using a different ordering for GPTQ.
+GPTQ makes rounding decisions for the weights in a greedy manner; they obtain a good ordering using the diagonal of the matrix in decreasing order.
+We improve this slightly, and multiply this value by the sum of squares of the quantization error (without correction); this takes better account of the effect of saturation.
+* Using a different dampening for GPTQ.
+GPTQ does not behave well on ill-conditioned matrix, and adding a larger penalty term to the matrix paradoxically yields better results.

 ### The many tricks that do not work